-Seddon Park uses Rye grass for both the outfield and the pitch block.
-Different cultivars of ryegrass are used for the block and outfield as they are exposed to different pressures.
-The block requires a grass which is resilient as it is exposed to a lot of rolling, covering and irregular watering and still has to remain presentable.
+Seddon Park uses rye grass for both the outfield and the pitch block.
+Different cultivars of rye grass are used for the block and outfield as they are exposed to different pressures.
+The block requires a grass which is resilient as it is exposed to a lot of rolling, covering and irregular watering and still needs to remain presentable.

 Seddon Park is a sand based carpet outfield with 1m spaced sand slits, in Autumn the renovations of the outfield and pitch block take place.

 The outfield renovation process starts with scarifying using a tractor operated machine with a number of vertical blades commonly known as a scarifier; the scarifier creates a seed bed and removes organic matter by cutting the surface in a number of different directions depending on how aggressive a renovation is needed.
 This is decided by examining the organic matter content in the sand profile.
 It is an important process as organic matter build up in the profile results in poor drainage.
 The field is swept after each direction scarified.